-What makes this park so appealing are the four distinct areas that include Seaton Hackney Stables, South Street, Kitchell Pond area, and Loantaka Way with an area of the Park being dedicated as the Helen Hartley Jenkins Woods.
+What makes this park so appealing are the four distinct areas that include Seaton Hackney Stables, South Street area, Kitchell Pond area, and Loantaka Way with an area of the Park being dedicated as the Helen Hartley Jenkins Woods.

 Loantaka Brook Reservation, one of the busiest parks in the park system, offers something for everyone.
-You will find people taking a stroll with carriages and their favorite canine companion.
-As you walk on the trail, you can experience the unique sections of the park, each with its own personality.
-Many visitors enjoy the activity of biking, skating, or running when the fall leaves are changing colors.
-When snow covers the trails, Loantaka is the perfect location to snowshoe, cross-country ski, or hike.
+You will find people taking a stroll with carriages and their favorite canine companions.
+As you walk on the trail and enjoy the variety of wildflowers and bird life, you can experience the unique sections of the park, each with its own personality.
+Many visitors enjoy the activity of biking, skating, or running.

 Follow Loantaka Brook through the Helen Hartley Jenkins Woods, natural woodland with serene trails.
 It is quite lovely and peaceful, and you can see the horses in the adjacent pastures enjoying a sunny day.
 Noted ecologists have called this area one of the finest untouched forests in the nation.
 At the completion of your journey, you reach Green Village Road, Chatham Township.

-Picnics and Ball fields: At both South Street and Kitchell Road areas, plan a fun picnic for family and friends.
-In the nearby fields, toss a Frisbee or play catch.
+Picnics and Athletic Fields: At both South Street and Kitchell Road areas, plan a fun picnic for family and friends.
+In the nearby athletic fields, toss a Frisbee or play catch.
 There are picnic tables and charcoal grills.

 The Park Commission acquired its first three land parcels on December 30, 1957, which were donated by J. Spencer Woods, the M. Hartley Dodges, and the George E. Potters.
 The vision of these donors was to create a linear greenway to protect Loantaka Brook.
 Seaton Hackney Stables was donated to the Park Commission on September 25, 1958 by Mr. and Mrs. Paul Moore.